graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 ### Boolean scalar

+Comprises only those Boolean values explicitly included (or excluded).
-Comprises only the values true and false.
+If no included or excluded values are specified, a Boolean scalar includes both values, ie. true and false.

+Boolean values can only be merged if their inclusion/exclusion matches.

 ### Enum scalar